Squeezebox (network music player): Squeezebox2 (April 2005)

 Third generation hardware.
 Features included optional 802.11g Wi-Fi, native support for more audio formats (FLAC, WMA, Ogg), upgraded 320×32 pixel greyscale bitmap VFD display, visualizers, bitmapped fonts.

 This model has infrared remote control, analog outputs, volume control, headphone jack, coaxial and optical digital outputs.

 The Squeezebox2 supports numerous audio formats including MP3, Windows Media Audio, Musepack, Monkey's Audio, Apple Lossless, FLAC, Shorten, WAV, AIFF, Ogg Vorbis, and unencrypted AAC.
 Of these, MP3, Windows Media, FLAC, WAV, AIFF and Ogg Vorbis are natively supported by the player firmware; the remainder are automatically transcoded by the Logitech Media Server host software into one of the player-supported formats.
 DRM-crippled AAC from the Apple iTunes Music Store is not supported.

 Squeezebox Classic (SB3) (November 2005)

-The Squeezebox Classic, aka Squeezebox3, aka SB3, aka Squeezebox 3rd Generation, has the fourth generation hardware.
+The Squeezebox Classic, aka Squeezebox3, SB3 and Squeezebox 3rd Generation, has the fourth generation hardware.
 The features and most of the technical specifications are identical to that of the Squeezebox2.
 A new board and chassis design are used, as well as a new remote and internal Wi-Fi antennas.
 With the introduction of the "Duet" Squeezebox3 was renamed "Squeezebox Classic".

 Because of the transition to Logitech during production, the SB3 was available in a Slim Devices and a Logitech housing.

 Dimensions: 7.6"W × 3.7"H × 3.1"D (192 mm × 93 mm × 80 mm) including stand.